 As seen on the CNN Freedom Project’s #MyFreedomDay

 Women have been provided with tools to gain economic self-sufficiency

 Number of people who have gained access to clean water and sanitation

 Hours volunteered by youth through WE Schools programming

 Dollars fundraised by students supporting local and global issues

-Oleleshwa Farm in Kenya now includes 34 acres of land and 14 greenhouses, increasing its capacity to support student lunch programmes (to date the farm has provided food for more than two million meals) and providing agricultural training to community leaders.
-Community members now have a consistent source for healthy and diversified foods.
-Support for our lunch programme also means better nutrition for students, leading to improved attendance and better concentration and productivity.
+Oleleshwa Farm in Kenya now includes 34 acres of land and 14 greenhouses, increasing its capacity to support student lunch programs (to date the farm has provided food for more than 2,000,000 meals) and providing agricultural training to community leaders.
+Community members now have a consistent source of healthy and diversified foods.
+Support for our lunch program also means better nutrition for students, leading to improved attendance and better concentration and productivity.

-The maternity wing at Baraka Health Clinic in Kenya has provided more than 3,000+ mothers with pre and postnatal care, including ultrasound and diagnostic services.
+The maternity wing at Baraka Hospital in Kenya has provided more than 3,000+ mothers with pre- and postnatal care, including ultrasound and diagnostic services.
 In 2015, it was named the best maternity wing in Narok County by the Narok County District Quality Assurance Team.
-It directly combats maternal and child mortality by providing preventative care, and equipping mothers with the necessary services and knowledge to raise healthy children.
+Baraka directly combats maternal and child mortality by providing preventative care and equipping mothers with the necessary services and knowledge to raise healthy children.

 In the community of Udawad, India, two wells were rehabilitated in 2014, providing clean water to over 800 families and ensuring access to water during the dry season.
 Family members won’t have to leave the community for a stable source of food and income, and they are less likely to pull their children from school to help with agricultural and livelihood activities.

 Since 2010, the attendance rates at Manac Primary School in Haiti have increased over 400%.
 The extraordinary increase in attendance in Manac will lead to greater opportunities for the students and a brighter, healthier future.